openmod/openmod-docs/content/development-guide/commands.md

 ```

 ## Command Permissions
-By design and for consistency reasons, you can not define a command permission manually.
+By design and for consistency reasons, you cannot define a command permission manually.
 OpenMod will automatically assign a permission to the command instead.
 You can use the `help <yourcommand>` command to figure out what the base permission for your command is.

 Assume you want to restrict the `awesome` command if the count is more than 10.
 This is how you would do it:
 ```c#